MoARABY/nodejs-advanced-topics/README.md

-# Redis Cache Middleware 📝

-This part integrates **Redis** as a caching layer for API responses in a Node.js / Express application.
-The goal is to reduce database load and improve performance by serving cached data when available.
+# LLM integration and embeddings
+This part integrates OpenAI API and groq to generate embeddings for your application data.
+The goal is to transform text into high-dimensional vectors that can be used for semantic search, recommendations, and AI-powered features.

 ## 🚀 Features
+- asking questations to AI from your app
-- Caches API responses using **Redis**.
+- Generates vector embeddings using OpenAI models.
-- Reuses cached data if available instead of hitting the database.
-- Supports **dynamic keys** based on request params.
+- Stores embeddings for efficient semantic search instead of simple keyword search.
-- Easy to plug into any Express route.
+- Easy to integrate into any Node.js / Express project.

-## 📦 Redis Installation
+## 📦 llm Installation
-- redis not available for direct installation on windows so we should use **Docker**
-- docker pull redis -or-
-- docker run -d --name redis -p 6379:6379 redis:latest
-- docker exec -it my-redis redis-cli (run redis cli)

-### inside project file
-- npm install redis
+- Install the OpenAI package : npm i openai
-- then start coding which mentioned in the "cache" branch

-# Scheduler with node-cron ⏰

-This part integrates **node-cron** into the project to handle scheduled background tasks

-## 🚀 Features
-- Task scheduling using **node-cron**.
-- Runs scheduled jobs inside your Node.js/Express app.
-- Uses standard cron expressions.
-- Easy to plug into any Express route.

-## 📦 node-cron Installation
-- npm install node-cron
+- Install groq sdk : npm i groq-sdk

-*    *    *    *    *
-│    │    │    │    │
-│    │    │    │    └─── Day of the week (0 - 7) (Sunday = 0 or 7)
-│    │    │    └──────── Month (1 - 12)
-│    │    └───────────── Day of the month (1 - 31)
-│    └────────────────── Hour (0 - 23)
-└─────────────────────── Minute (0 - 59)

-# LLM integration
+## project usage
+- first start with basic askAI controller
+- then working with embedding model to advanced AI-Query